International Institute for Environment and Development

 IIED carries out research, advice and advocacy work, action research informed through hands-on research with grassroots partners, and publication in journals.
 They advise government, business and development agencies, and argue for changes in public policy.
 IIED focus on bottom-up solutions, stay open to flexible, adaptable solutions and are marked by a tradition of challenging conventional wisdom through original thinking.

 SHARE formed a partnership with IIED in 2010 to generate rigorous and relevant research for use in the field of sanitation and hygiene for equity.
-Since then, they have led a range of projects on urban sanitation, most notably the City-Wide Sanitation project.
+They led a range of projects on urban sanitation, most notably the City-Wide Sanitation project.